Anushkapokale/TO-DO-LIST/README.md

 A simple and interactive **To-Do List application** to manage daily tasks efficiently.
 This project demonstrates DOM manipulation, event handling, and clean UI design using **HTML, CSS, and JavaScript**.

+**Key Concepts Implemented:**
+- **DOM Manipulation:** Dynamically create, update, and remove task elements.
+- **Event Handling:** Use of click, keypress, and change events to interact with the user.
+- **Data Management:** Tasks can be marked as complete or deleted.
+- **Responsive Design:** The app works well on mobile, tablet, and desktop screens.

+---

 ---

 ## 📌 Features